 - There’s no hard deadline so you can work at your own pace.
 No stress.

 So now you’re like, “Ok Abbey, I’m sold!
 Personal projects are amazing and I’m excited to start one, but I can’t think of a good idea.”
-No worries, I’ve created a quick questionnaire to help you find what’s currently inspiring you and brainstorm how to turn it into a project!
-Download your personal project guide here.
+No worries, I’ve created a free worksheet to help you find what’s currently inspiring you and brainstorm how to turn it into a project!

 So what are you waiting for?!
 Pick a personal project that lights you up and get started!
 I promise it’ll be worth it!
 I’ve done quite a few personal projects and they’ve been so beneficial to my business.
 They set a fire in me, they give me more confidence in my work because it’s work I’m proud of, they give my audience a better understanding of my skills, the type of work I love to do, and in turn, attract more of those dream clients.
 If you want to check out some of the personal projects I’ve done, here are my favorites: